 Service Group Attributes Definition AutoStartIfPartial (user-defined) Indicates whether to initiate bringing a service group online if the group is probed and discovered to be in a PARTIAL state when VCS is started.
 Type and dimension: boolean-scalar Default: 1 (enabled) AutoStartList (user-defined) List of systems on which, under specific conditions, the service group will be started with VCS (usually at system boot).
 For example, if a system is a member of a failover service group's AutoStartList attribute, and if the service group is not already running on another system in the cluster, the group is brought online when the system is started.
 VCS uses the AutoStartPolicy attribute to determine the system on which to bring the service group online.
 Note: For the service group to start, AutoStart must be enabled and Frozen must be 0.
-Also, beginning with 1.3.0, you must define the SystemList attribute prior to setting this attribute. ■ Type and dimension: string-keylist ■ Default: {} (none) AutoStartPolicy (user-defined) Sets the policy VCS uses to determine on which system to bring a service group online if multiple systems are available.
+Also, beginning with 1.3.0, you must define the SystemList attribute prior to setting this attribute.
+Type and dimension: string-keylistDefault: {} (none) AutoStartPolicy (user-defined) Sets the policy VCS uses to determine the system on which a service group is brought online during an autostart operation if multiple systems exist.
 This attribute has three options: Order (default)-Systems are chosen in the order in which they are defined in the AutoStartList attribute.
 Load-Systems are chosen in the order of their capacity, as designated in the AvailableCapacity system attribute.
 System with the highest capacity is chosen first.
 Priority-Systems are chosen in the order of their priority in the SystemList attribute.
 Systems with the lowest priority is chosen first.
-Type and dimension: string-scalarDefault: Order
+Type and dimension: string-scalar Default: Order